AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 provide a simpler basis on which to provide more complete ownership for Ada in the future.

-Uses of access discriminants can be replaced by corresponding components.
-In some cases where the Ada type system could check the absence of accessibility rule violations thanks to the use of access discriminants, the user may now have to use attribute `Unchecked_Access` [as mentioned above](#components-and-function-results).

-We also propose to forbid allocators of anonymous access types (the use of `new` within an expression of an anonymous access type), whose main use case is precisely to support access discriminants.
+Any access discriminant will have the equivalent level of the discriminant's designated type - along with allocators of anonymous access types (the use of `new` within an expression of an anonymous access type), whose main use case is precisely to support access discriminants.